• Skip to primary navigation

 Prepare the Bowls:

 • To serve, flake the salmon with a fork into large pieces.
 Serve over rice and garnish your bowls with avocado, cucumber, green onions, pickled ginger and nori strips.
-Drizzle with the dressing and sriracha mayonnaise.
+Drizzle with sriracha mayonnaise.
 Sprinkle it with toasted sesame seeds.
 Enjoy.

 Notes